 A service of Enterprise Rent-A-Car, Commute with Enterprise is an alternative commuting solution founded in 1994 that has become one of the largest and most cost-effective vanpool operations in the nation.
 Commute with Enterprise's vanpooling services include vRide, which was acquired in 2016.

-Commute with Enterprise is a strategic transportation solution that offers immediate savings, safety and sustainability.
-Every business day, Commute with Enterprise takes 67,000 individual cars off the road, eliminating 1.4 billion commuter miles driven each year and eradicating the need for 67,000 parking spaces.
-Additionally, 1.1 billion pounds of carbon emissions are reduced by Commute with Enterprise customers annually.
+Every business day, Commute with Enterprise takes several thousand cars off the road, eliminating 843 million commuter miles driven each year and eradicating the need for 35,000 parking spaces.
+Additionally, 655 million pounds of carbon emissions are reduced by Commute with Enterprise customers annually.

 Based on annual passenger miles, Commute with Enterprise would rank as one of the largest U.S. public transit agencies today.
 Commute with Enterprise is supported by the extensive Enterprise Rent-A-Car neighborhood network, which delivers a level of fleet flexibility and local service unmatched in the vanpool industry.
 By providing an industry-leading selection of vehicles – including crossovers, SUVs, minivans and large passenger vans – Commute with Enterprise offers customizable programs that help communities overcome transportation challenges, both long- and short-term.

 For example, in 2015, Enterprise launched a partnership with the Community Transportation Association of America to provide organizations with the resources to start up or expand vanpool programs of any size.
 Two of Enterprise’s vRide partners also were recognized in 2016 by the Association for Commuter Transportation, an international trade association and leading advocate for commuter transportation and transportation demand management.